karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     always have to defined within the context of an app.
 See `JSON Format`_ for more details.

-Currently we offer PostgreSQL as SQL possibility.
+Currently we offer Postgresql as SQL possibility.

 **Example Request:**